flyballlabs/threatdetectionservice/api/README.md

 | /api/picontrollers/\<device\> | Where device is the name of the deployed agent | ``` { start: <start time>, end: <end time>, cmd: <command> } ``` |

 ### Response(s) Explained

+This section contains detailed information on what the elements of the JSON response that's received from the API.

 #### /api/picontrollers/\<device\>
 ---